CQCL/Qermit/docs/README.md

 git clone git@github.com:CQCL/Qermit.git --recurse-submodules
 ```

 2. Install Qermit and docs dependencies

 ```shell
 pip install -e .[docs]
 ```

+Here an editable wheel is installed with pip.
+It is also possible to use poetry.

 3. Run the `build-docs.sh` script inside `docs`.